 Understanding and managing the usage rights associated with digital assets is definitely an important consideration, and CleanPix helps to streamline that process.

 Not only can you manage your digital assets, but you can also convert them into the right file type and deliver them to the requesting team member inside the app (which also works on mobile).

-Managing visual assets is a key MavSocial feature.
+Managing your social media content and digital assets is a key MavSocial feature.
 You can organize media into galleries and categories, and also tag each image and video.
-Searchable titles and descriptions give you a lot of options for how to choose to save your assets.
+Searchable titles and descriptions give you a lot of options for how to choose to save your digital assets.

-The ability to manage your social media presence right in the asset curation platform is pretty excellent in terms of efficiency and in regard to the overall user experience as well.
-Plus, MavSocial integrates a number of free and paid image sources, so you can search through existing images and purchase the necessary usage rights within the platform itself.
+The ability to manage your social media presence right in the asset curation platform is excellent in terms of efficiency and in regard to the overall user experience as well.
+Plus, MavSocial integrates a number of free image sources, so you can search through existing images and obtain the necessary usage rights within the platform itself.
 The social photo editor includes basic editing needs, as well as text overlay and filters.